The Crown season 5: What will happen? Who are the new actors taking over the roles? All you need to know about Netflix’s royal drama

 In a speech given to mark the 40th anniversary of her accession to the throne in November of that year - just four days after the Windsor fire: "1992 is not a year on which I shall look back with undiluted pleasure.
 In the words of one of my more sympathetic correspondents, it has turned out to be an 'annus horribilis'."

-Later that decade, in 1996, Prince Charles and Princess Diana divorced, before Diana was killed in a car crash in 1997.
+Later that decade, in 1995, Diana took part in a frank interview with journalist Martin Bashir, which is still making waves 25 years on.
+In 1996, Prince Charles and Princess Diana divorced, before Diana was killed in a car crash in 1997.

 The events after Diana's death were covered in the 2006 film The Queen, starring Helen Mirren in the title role.
 That film was also written by The Crown creator, Peter Morgan.